Adverse Weather Guide for State Employees

 To download the Adverse Weather Flyer in PDF format, click here.

-With concern for the safety and well-being of all state employees, the State of North Carolina has an Adverse Weather Leave Policy that sets guidelines for state employees to account for work hours during adverse weather events and outlines their responsibilities.
+With concern for the safety and well-being of all state employees, the State of North Carolina has an Adverse Weather Policy that sets guidelines for state employees who miss work during adverse weather events and outlines their responsibilities.

 Even if a State of Emergency is declared and people are encouraged to stay home and keep roads clear – or if an agency temporarily suspends its public services – state government employees are required to use leave to cover time for work missed.
 Employees who are approved for Adverse Weather Leave have 90 days to make up lost time.